garciart/id-card-demo/obj/Release/netcoreapp3.1/win-x86/PubTmp/Out/wwwroot/docs/README.md

 Log out and repeat this process for the Manager and Sponsor accounts.

-When finished, close the browser, then press [Ctrl]+[C] to continue.
+When finished, close the browser, then press <kbd>Ctrl</kbd> + <kbd>C</kbd> to continue.

 ### Part II

-Lock down the application by requiring an authorized user to access the main page and the pages in the Holders directory.
+Lock down the application by requiring an authenticated user to access the main page and the pages in the Holders directory.
 There are two ways of doing this.

 **First Way:** In ```Pages/Index.cshtml.cs``` (not ```Pages/Holders/Index.cshtml.cs```), add the following reference (at the top of the file):